ISP2023/ku-cafe-start/README.md

 # Name of Your Cafe

-Write a one sentence description of your cafe.
+Write a one or two sentence description of your cafe.

 ## [Menu](menu.md)